anne-creator/dinosour-online-store/README.md

-#try to add something on branch b（change something on github branchb）
+#the firs time adding something on branch b（change something on git branchb）
-and also delete something
+and also delete partly,different from github